ISS/SIC

 Introduction *

-The liver is one of the most frequently injured solid organs in trauma, yet data on managing these injuries in older adults remains limited.
-This population faces higher mortality and an increased risk of intra-abdominal injury from low-energy mechanisms, highlighting the need for further study.
-We aimed to investigate patients over age 65 with high-grade liver injuries (American Association for Surgery of Trauma [AAST] grades III-V) to characterize liver injury severity, management, and outcomes.
+The liver is among the most frequently injured solid organs in trauma, yet management data in older adults remains limited.
+This population faces higher mortality and increased risk of intra-abdominal injury from low-energy mechanisms.
+We aimed to investigate patients over age 65 with high-grade liver injuries (HGLIs) to characterize management and outcomes.

 Material & Method *

-Retrospective cohort review was conducted of patients aged >65 with high-grade liver injuries (AAST grades III, IV, V) admitted to an urban Level 1 trauma center from January 1, 2016 to December 31, 2024.
+Retrospective review was conducted of patients age ≥65 with HGLIs (AAST grades III-V) admitted to an urban Level 1 trauma center from 2016 to 2024.

 Results *